direktt/direktt-membership/readme.md

         - Expires on - timestamp when package expired/will expire (only for time based packages)
         - Usages left - number of usages left
         - Valid - true/false, false only if membership package was invalidated, true by default
-- Generate Used Reports (displays only the usage based packages):
-    - CSV file is downloaded, containing the next informations:
+    - Generate Usage Reports (displays only the usage based packages) - CSV file is generated, containing the following information:
-        - ID - custom ID from database
         - Package Name - title of the Membership Package
         - Time of Issue - timestamp when package was issued
         - Reciever Display Name - display name of the subscriber to whom it was issued